Apache Doris Release Preparation

 yum install gnupg

-After installation, the default configuration file gpg.conf will be placed in the home directory.
+After installation, the default configuration file is located at:

 ~/.gnupg/gpg.conf

-If this directory or file does not exist, you can just create an empty file.
+If the file does not exist, you can create an empty one.

 personal-digest-preferences SHA512